Size-consistency and orbital-invariance issues revealed by VQE-UCCSD calculations with the FMO scheme

-Since the Trotter errors appears in an unexpected way, we further investigated about the relationship between Trotter errors and size-consistency, which is an essential condition in the FMO framework as mentioned earlier.
+Since the Trotter errors appears in an unexpected way, we further investigated about the relationship between Trotter errors and the size-consistency, which is an essential condition in the FMO framework as mentioned earlier.
 Here we focused on the tetrahydrogen (4H) cluster~\cite{Paldus-1993} in a square coordinate with {\it R}(H--H) = 1.0583 {\AA} (2.0 Bohr) as the monomer, because the Trotter error becomes more significant when the HF is not a good approximation of the ground-state wave function and the UCCSD wave function has large excitation amplitudes.
-This system is also suitable because the HF molecular orbitals are completely defined by point-group symmetry.
+This system is also suitable because the HF CMOs are completely defined by point-group symmetry.
 In the dimer (8H) calculations, two 4H clusters were placed to form a cuboid, with the inter-monomer distance being 100 {\AA}.
-Two types of molecular orbitals are examined in the dimer calculations: Completely delocalized HF canonical orbitals in D$_{\rm 2h}$ point group (denoted as CMO) and orbitals localized on the monomers (denoted as LMO).
-In the total energy calculations using UCCSD, we used cuQuantum-based quantum circuit simulations with Trotter decomposition and Trotter-free calculations using the \texttt{expm\_multiply} function in SciPy.
-The results are summarized in Table~\ref{tab:table6}.
+Two types of molecular orbitals are examined in the dimer calculations: Completely delocalized canonical orbitals by HF in D$_{\rm 2h}$ point group and LMOs on the monomers.
+In the total energy calculations using UCCSD:PW, we used cuQuantum-based quantum circuit simulations with Trotter decomposition and without Trotter decomposition using the \texttt{expm\_multiply} function in SciPy.
+The results are summarized in TABLE~\ref{tab:table6}.